anestisb/android-prepare-vendor/README.md

 ## Introduction

 For latest Android Nexus devices (N5x, N6p, N9, etc.), Google is no longer providing vendor binary archives to be included into AOSP build tree.
 Officially it is claimed that all vendor proprietary blobs have been moved to `/vendor` partition, which allegedly doesn't need build from users.
 Unfortunately, that is not the case since quite a few vendor executables, DSOs and APKs/JARs required to have a fully functional set of images, are present under `/system` although missing from AOSP public tree.
-Additionally, if `vendor.img` is not generated when `system.img` is getting built, a few bits are broken that also require manual fixing (`/system/vendor` softlink, bytecode product packages, etc.).
+Additionally, if `vendor.img` is not generated when `system.img` is getting built, a few bits are broken that also require manual fixing (`/system/vendor` symlink, bytecode product packages, etc.).

 Everyone's hope is that Google **will revise** this policy for Nexus devices.
 However until then, missing blobs need to be manually extracted from factory images, processed and included into AOSP tree.
 This processing is evolving into a total nightmare considering that all recent factory images have their bytecode (APKs, JARs) pre-optimized to reduce boot time.
 As such these missing pre-builts need to be de-optimized prior to be included since they might break otherwise (incompatibilities with original boot classes `boot.oat`).

 Scripts & tools included in this repo aim to automate the extraction, processing and generation of vendor specific data using factory images as input.
 Data from vendor partition are mirrored to blob includes, so that `vendor.img` can be generated from AOSP builds while specially handling the vendor APKs with presigned certificates.
 If you have modified the build process (such as CyanogenMod) you might need to apply additional changes in device configurations.

 The main concept of this toolset is to apply all required changes in vendor makefiles leaving the `$(BUILD_TREE)/build` makefiles untouched.
 Hacks in AOSP build tree (such as those applied by CyanogenMod) are painful to maintain and very fragile.

 Repo data are LICENSE free, use them as you want at your own risk.
 Feedback & patches are more than welcome though.

 ## Required steps summary